Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/custom-transitions.md

 # Custom transitions

-With zero-config animations, it's easy to create snappy and playful animations just by defining poses.
+With automatic animations, it's easy to create snappy and playful animations just by defining poses.

 But there's plenty of instances where we want full control over our animation.
 For this, we can use the `transition` property.